Last Updated on

 Soon after you arrive, I suggest you go to the nearest supermarket and buy some insect repellent.
 Lots of it.
 Repellent with DEET is the best if you can find it.

-Make sure you bring your breathable cotton clothes with you.
+Make sure you bring your breathable cotton clothes with you if you're traveling into the Southern Summer.
 You’ll suffer from heat rash if you wear polyester in the tropical regions.
 Take if from someone who now knows.
 Cotton, all the way!

 If you MUST see Uluru (formerly known as Ayers Rock)